 It remains to be seen what this means for Respawn though, as the studio wasn't presented with working on two titles at the same time before.

-Right now, they have a huge task before them - to revive an interest in Star Wars games that was killed by Battlefront 2 and to renew the interest in EA's first person shooters, which was heavily damaged by Battlefield V.
+Right now, they have a huge task before them - to revive an interest in Star Wars games that was killed by Battlefront 2 and to renew the interest in EA's first person shooters, which was by Battlefield V.